SAVE $100 per person on Airfare - Ends July 31, 2019SAVE $100 per person on Airfare - Ends July 31

 Drive to Potsdam for a guided tour of the beautiful Cecilienhof Palace where the Potsdam Declaration was signed in 1945.
 Then it's on to another UNESCO World Heritage site; the magnificent grounds of Sanssouci Palace to stroll amid the famous terraced gardens of Frederick the Great.

 Home to some of the world's best restaurants, Copenhagen is currently experiencing a culinary renaissance.
-Make the most of the long summer evenings and join us for dinner Danish style in the heart of Copenhagen.
+Make the most of the long summer evenings and join us for a traditional Danish meal in the heart of Copenhagen.
 Two glasses of wine, beer or soft drinks are included with your meal.

 This evening, we dine "Swedish Style."
 Savour a succulent three-course meal with beer, wine & soft drinks.
 Soak up the atmosphere of the traditional surroundings while enjoying its history and design.